peterdouglas/aenio/AENIO.md

 #### Proposed Solution

-I propose a blockchain that would have a network of Oracles integrated within it;, and instead of focusing on API calls, would connect to cryptographically verified Nodes that pre- process information (using current techniques in ML like sentiment analysis, etc) and are able to trigger contracts in addition to being called by contracts.
+I propose a blockchain that would have a network of Oracles integrated within it; and instead of focusing on API calls, would connect to cryptographically verified Nodes that pre-process information (using current techniques in ML like sentiment analysis, etc) and are able to trigger contracts in addition to being called by contracts.

 This would enable us to move smart-contracts to a more platform like language, and allow greater business usage and integration.

 The Nodes in the network are not currently feasible to be smart contracts themselves for several reasons;